 We’ve all had that moment of panic when we’re lying in bed in the morning and start to hear our cats retching somewhere in the house.
 What’s even worse is when you jump up to find the mess and discover that they’ve already taken it upon themselves to start eating it!
 Humans have a hard time understanding this behavior.
 For one, it’s gross, and two, it doesn’t seem like it would offer any sort of comfort or value.

-Possible Reasons for Cats Eating Their Own Vomit
+The 5 Reasons for Cats Eating Their Vomit

-You might wish that your cat didn’t participate in this gross behavior, but eating their own vomit is something that many cats tend to do.
+You might wish that your cat didn’t participate in this gross behavior, but eating their vomit is something that you may ever see your cat do.
 Here are some potential reasons why:

 1. They Don’t Know What It Is